anahelenasilva/anahelenasilva/README.md

 ## Hello there 👋 I'm Ana Helena :smiley:
 ### :round_pushpin: Currently living in Ribeirao Preto, Sao Paulo
-### :computer: Currently working with Node.js with Typescript
-### :books: I love trying out new technologies for myself, so I'm learning GraphQL, NodeJS, ReactJS, NoSQL databases and so on
+### :computer: Currently working with Node.js with Typescript### :books: I love trying out new technologies for myself, so I'm learning GraphQL, ReactJS, NoSQL databases and so on
 ### :email: Feel free to reach out

 <a href="https://github.com/anahelenasilva">